-- No reference should be made in social media to students/pupils, parents/carers or school staff; - School staff should not be online friends with any pupil/student.
-Any exceptions must be approved by the Headteacher. - They do not engage in online discussion on personal matters relating to members of the school community; - Personal opinions should not be attributed to the school or local authority and personal opinions must not compromise the professional role of the staff member, nor bring the school into disrepute; - Security settings on personal social media profiles are regularly checked to minimise risk of loss of personal information.
+- No reference should be made in social media to pupils, parents/carers, or school staff. - They should not be online friends with any pupil.
+Any exceptions must be approved by the Headteacher. - They do not engage in online discussion on personal matters relating to members of the school community. - Personal opinions should not be attributed to the school or LA and personal opinions must not compromise the professional role of the staff member, nor bring the school into disrepute. - Security settings on personal social media profiles are regularly checked to minimise risk of loss of personal information.